skarpushin/summerb/summerb-easycrud/README.md

 }
 ```
 And now you'd like to have method in that interface which encapsulates some query logic, but you don't really want to
 create class that implements this interface.
-The solution is to just define `default` method which calls `EasyCrudService`
+The solution is to define `default` method which calls `EasyCrudService`
 method `query` like this:
 ```java
 public interface ProjectService extends EasyCrudService<String, ProjectRow> {